Radiology-Morrison-lab-UCSF/T1w_FractalDimension/README.md

 # T1w Fractal Dimension Repository

 This repository contains de-identified example data and resources for computing fractal dimensions from T1-weighted MRI scans.
 It includes code and patient-derived, de-identified data for analysis and processing.
-The repository is part of ongoing research in the Radiology-Morrison-lab-UCSF. ** We kindly ask that you cite our article when using materials from this repository: Schoen, D., Deutsch, S., Mehta, J. et al. Boundary complexity of cortical and subcortical areas predicts deep brain stimulation outcomes in Parkinson’s disease.
-Nat Commun 16, 5590 (2025). https://doi.org/10.1038/s41467-025-60695-4 **:
+The repository is part of ongoing research in the Radiology-Morrison-lab-UCSF.
+We kindly ask that you cite our article when using materials from this repository: `Schoen, D., Deutsch, S., Mehta, J. et al. Boundary complexity of cortical and subcortical areas predicts deep brain stimulation outcomes in Parkinson’s disease.
+Nat Commun 16, 5590 (2025). https://doi.org/10.1038/s41467-025-60695-4`:

 ## Contents